galenholt/HydroBOT/developer.md

 I'm experimenting with `radian` and `httpgd`, and think I like them, but they're not necessary.
 And there are other linters, debuggers, etc beyond what comes with the VScode R extension, but I haven't played with them yet.

 If you want to install [radian](github.com/randy3k/radian) as a terminal, it should be global as well.
 The azure boxes need to `pip3 install prompt-toolkit --upgrade` before `pip3 install -U radian` or we get TypeErrors.
 Hoping this doesn't screw up the python envs?
 Guess we'll see.
-It's a bit confusing because when we start a `radian` terminal, it says 'python', not 'R' because radian is written in python.
+When we start a `radian` terminal, it says 'python', not 'R' because radian is written in python.
 Which is a bit confusing, especially when we're also actually doing python work.
 In practice, I like some of the things about radian, but have turned it off because it throws weird errors (but runs through them) that aren't real ('unexpected & in }' when neither symbol is in the code).
 I just don't fully trust it.
+I *think* the issue is that it doesn't handle running code chunks in Quarto correctly- it's effectively copy-pasting them into the terminal and isn't doing it right.

 Installing `httpgd` globally as well (inside R, `install.packages('httpgd')`).

 In settings, I used `which radian` to get the location, and put that (`/anaconda/envs/azureml_py38/bin/radian`) in `Rterm:Linux` in the settings.
 And I turned on `LSP:debug` and clicked `use httpgd` in the plots settings.
-I'll try to keep a record here of these setup things I've done so we don't forget and have different vs behaviour.
+I'll try to keep a record here of these setup things I've done so we don't forget and have different VS behaviour.

 ### System setup
 On Windows, you'll need Rtools, whichever version matches your local R. Rtools provides access to compilation of C/C++/Fortran.
 Mac and Unix just have that built-in.
 But, at least on the Azure boxes, there are a lot of missing libs the R packages depend on.
 As of this writing, I hit errors with libcurl, libjq, libgeos, libudunits2, libgdal, and libxml2.
 One option is to try to `renv::restore()` and fix these as they come, but likely easier to just hit them all at once with `sudo apt-get install libcurl4-openssl-dev libjq-dev libgeos-dev libgdal-dev libudunits2-dev libxml2-dev`.
 Note that if you do need to install after a failure in R and it tells you what it needs, you can use `system("sudo apt-get install packagename")` if you want to stay within R and not switch to bash.